|Born||in Brooklyn, New York, USA|

 - IMDb Mini Biography By: Sandra Grabman <firstname.lastname@example.org>

-"Finland's Favorite Son" was born in Brooklyn, New York, in 1928 to Finnish immigrants Svante and Ida Salmi.
+"Finland's Favorite Son" was born in Brooklyn, New York, in 1927 to Finnish immigrants Svante and Ida Salmi.
 They lived in a Finnish community, and Albert's parents only spoke Finnish around the home.
 Whereas some kids might enjoy playing hooky, when Albert reported for his first day of school, his teacher told him to come back when he could speak English.
 Well, he finally got into school and did all right for himself; he graduated from high school and, like many young men after WW II, he signed up with the Army.
 After a three-year hitch with Uncle Sam, he took acting classes and started his acting career on the stage.
 In 1953 he made his Broadway debut in "End As a Man" with R.G.
 Armstrong and Pat Hingle, and the three became friends.
 His biggest success was in the Broadway production of "Bus Stop" in 1955.
 He played Beauregard (which is French for "good looking") Decker, and continued to develop his craft; he later wrote: "The actor learns from the audience, if the actor is aware."
 In 1956 he married Peggy Ann Garner and they had a beautiful daughter, Catherine Ann Salmi, who everyone called "Cas" (her initials turned into a nickname).
-He would be cast in over three dozen movies and was nominated for an Academy award for The Brothers Karamazov (1958) playing opposite screen legend Yul Brynner.
+He would be cast in over three dozen movies and would have been nominated for an Academy award for The Brothers Karamazov (1958) playing opposite screen legend Yul Brynner but according to biographer Sandra Grabman, he turned the nomination down.
 He also started making guest appearances on dozens of TV series, including many prestigious ones.
 He portrayed Steve "Country Boy" Parrish in The Untouchables (1959), in the episode "Power Play"; he was trapped by Mary Fickett, who had the bad habit of trying to keep wild things in a cage--Albert and her raccoon came to a bad end.
 Albert was in three episodes of the ground-breaking science-fiction anthology series The Twilight Zone (1959); the best-loved of these is the hour-long episode: "Of Late, I Think of Cliffordville", in which Mr. Feathersmith, a business tycoon who was sad because he had no more worlds to conquer, made a deal with the devil (portrayed devilishly alluringly by Julie Newmar) to go back in time, from 1963 to 1910, to start all over again.

 In 1963 he and Peggy divorced, and in 1964 he married Roberta Pollock; they would have two wonderful kids, Lizanne and Jennifer Salmi.
 Albert played a wide variety of roles with gusto.
 He was a desperate criminal in T.H.E.
 Cat (1966) in the episode "Brotherhood."
 He appeared in the Matt Helm movie The Ambushers (1967) with Dean Martin, and showed a real flair for comedy when they teamed again in the western spoof Something Big (1971); Salmi was the wanted outlaw who was going to trade a Gatling gun for a woman, and watching him and Dino hilariously discussing the deal was enough to make people wish they would do more comedy together.
 The TV series Petrocelli (1974), where he played Pete Ritter, gave his fans a weekly showcase of his talents.
 He kept appearing in movies, too, such as Steel (1979) with R.G.
 Armstrong and a pair of movies that had occult themes, Burned at the Stake (1982) and Superstition (1982).
 In semi-retirement, he moved his family to Washington state.